-The key objective of the "Smart Testing" is, for given level of reliability, to reduce the number of availability tests.
-This should lead a reduction of related costs.
+The key objective of the "Smart Testing" is, for given level of reliability, to reduce the number of availability tests and the tested volume.
+This should lead to a reduction of related costs.
 Smart Testing aims to use more extensively the available data in order to increase the effectiveness of availability tests.

 In order to reach those objectives, the Smart Testing relies on the idea that if tests are successful during identified periods of potential non-compliance or simply because some delivery points were not tested yet, those tests increase the confidence that a BSP will be compliant in general.
-Successful tests in different moments of a day and of different delivery points indicate a reliability of the BSP in the provision of services and therefore can trigger a reduction of the number and the volume of tests for the BSP.
+Successful tests in different moments of a day and of different delivery points indicate a reliability of the BSP in the provision of services and therefore can trigger a reduction of the number of tests and the tested volume for the BSP.

 As such, Smart Testing intends to identify "when" a test should be performed and "what" bid(s) should be tested and does not consider "how" a test is carried out.
-More specifically, the methodology will use available data such as historical activation and availability control data as well analysis of the behaviour of BSPs in order to determine which moment should be tested.
+More specifically, the methodology will use available data such as historical activation and availability control data as well as analysis of the behaviour of BSPs in order to determine which moment should be tested.
 The methodology aims to also indicate which part of a BSP portfolio should be tested.